 You can also pick plants and herbs (use eagle eye to highlight them, just like in the main game).
 Some plants, including carrots and berries, can be fed to your horse, which needs to eat as well.
 Others can be used to season food, making it more effective.

-Don’t Worry About Getting Horse Insurance
+Don’t Worry About Getting Horse Insurance Right Away

 Unlike in the main game, horses in Red Dead Online don’t really seem to die.
 Your first horse will have insurance, but any horses you buy after that will cost five gold bars to insure, which for most players will be too expensive.
 But while insurance does make the process of getting your horse to return faster, horses without insurance will also respawn.
 The timer for a non-insured horse to return seems to be about two minutes, and the vet costs are around $2 to $4.

 Even if your horse dies, you can always call the scrawny nag.
 It isn’t a great horse, but it’s still faster than walking, and it can also carry pelts or people.
+Eventually, once you have some extra cash and gold, horse insurance is useful to have.

 Change Your Horse Permissions